tclahr/uac-docs/docs/collectors.md

 ### name_pattern
 <span class="optional">Optional</span>

 Return the full file path if one of the values of name_pattern matches the file name.
-This option works exactly the same way as find's -name option.
+This option works the same way as find's -name option.

 Because the leading directories are removed, the file names considered for a match with name_pattern will never include a slash, so ```"a/b"``` will never match anything.

 Don't forget to enclose the pattern in double quotes.
-Use backslash (\\) to escape double quotes and commas.
+Use a backslash (\\) to escape double quotes and commas.

 ```yaml
 artifacts: